Cantor Fitzgerald slashes price target on Bluebird bio Inc [BLUE] – find out why.

 – Ended quarter with $227M in cash, cash equivalents, marketable securities and restricted cash –.

-The stocks have a year to date performance of -44.22 percent and weekly performance of 5.46 percent.
-The stock has been moved at 15.22 percent over the last six months.
-The stock has performed 36.88 percent around the most recent 30 days and changed 3.21 percent over the most recent 3-months.

-If compared to the average trading volume of 3.54M shares, BLUE reached to a volume of 3386160 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.69M shares, BLUE reached a trading volume of 4723982 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BLUE shares is $7.20 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BLUE stock is a recommendation set at 2.67.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.